Play (Super Junior album)

-Play is the eighth Korean-language studio album (ninth overall) by South Korean boy band Super Junior, released on November 6, 2017, by SM Entertainment.
+Play is the ninth Korean-language studio album (tenth overall) by South Korean boy band Super Junior, released on November 6, 2017, by SM Entertainment.
 The album features seven members, marking the return of Shindong, Eunhyuk, Donghae and Siwon after their mandatory military service.
 Ahead of the official release, SM Entertainment released the single "One More Chance" on October 30, 2017.
+The single "Black Suit" was released on the same day as the album.

 The album features the vocals of only seven Super Junior members.
 Only six members promoted the album formally: Leeteuk, Heechul, Yesung, Donghae, Shindong, and Eunhyuk.
 Vocals belonging to Kyuhyun and Siwon can also be heard on the album.
 The album's repackage, Replay, was released on April 12, 2018.
 According to the music data provider Gaon, the album sold over 200,000 copies on its first week of release.

 Background

 South Korean boyband Super Junior released compilation albums to commemorate their tenth debut anniversary in two parts, Devil in July 2015, and Magic in September 2015 through their label SM Entertainment.
 Devil went on to be nominated for Album of the Year at the 2015 Mnet Asian Music Awards, and won an award each at the 5th Gaon Chart K-Pop Awards, and the 30th Golden Disk Awards.
-The year also saw SM Entertainment creating a new custom label, Label SJ which would independently acted both as recording and management label for the band.
+The year also saw SM Entertainment creating a new custom label, Label SJ which would independently act both as recording and management label for the band.
 All members of Super Junior renewed their contract with SM Entertainment that year except for Kim Ki-bum who officially departed from the band in August 2015, in between the two albums' releases, leaving the band with eleven members.
 Super Junior underwent hiatus shortly after Magics released due to most of their members were undergoing their mandatory military enlistment.

 The members who had finished their mandatory military enlistment prior to the hiatus embarked on solo activities outside the band.
 Super Junior's leader Leeteuk went on to become a prominent television host, notably for presenting I Can See Your Voice, Idol Star Athletics Championships, and The Best Cooking Secrets.
 Heechul became a fixed cast member of the variety show Knowing Bros, and released a chart-topping rock song "Sweet Dream" (2016) with Universe Cowards.
 Meanwhile, Yesung released solo extended plays Here I Am (2016), and Spring Falling (2017), both to commercial success.
 Shindong, who enlisted prior to Devils released in 2015 was discharged in December 2016.
 He founded the production company, Walala Production and directed the music videos for "Lemonade Love" by Parc Jae-jung and Mark Lee, "Marry Man" from his own collaboration with UV, and Red Velvet's "Rebirth" in 2017.
 The four of them performed on stage as Super Junior at the annual SM Town concert tour, SM Town Live Tour VI in Seoul in 2017, marking them as the group with the smallest line-up in the concert tour.